 If you’ve got an idea or project in the renewable energy space crowdfunding might be for you.
 It’s not for every idea and project and you should carefully consider the pros and cons and the other options you might have available to fund your project.

-If you’ve decided to crowdfund your renewable energy project here some tips for success:
+If you’ve decided to crowdfund your renewable energy project here are some tips for success:

 There have been a number of successful crowdfunded renewable energy projects across the globe.
 However, if you are someone who wants to invest in a crowdfunded renewable energy project or you want to create your own, then it is always worth speaking to others.